hess8/qbtManager/README.md

 If you want to clear the list once, run the script `clear_once.py`.
 It needs only the flags `-u` and `-p`

 ## Credit
 This is further development of Od1gree/btDownloadManager, which doesn't appear to be maintained.
-My pull requests to add features and fix bugs haven't been addressed.